textbook/aslack/README.rst

 Documentation
 -------------

-aSlack's documentation is available on ReadTheDocs_.
+aSlack's documentation is available on PythonHosted_.

 Installation
 ------------